bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

+Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
 - [ ] Describe a life-cycle event in React?
 - [ ] Explain the details of a Higher Order Component?